Scalable Single-Cell Gene Expression Generation with Latent Diffusion Models: Introduction

 Deep generative modeling \citep{tomczak2024deep} offers a powerful framework to formulate expressive probability distributions.
 In the context of single-cell data, multiple methods have been proposed.
 In particular, Variational Auto-Encoders (VAEs) have been extensively utilized for representation learning (single-cell Variational Inference; scVI) \citep{lopez2018deep}, perturbation modeling \citep{lotfollahi2023predicting, palma2025predicting}, trajectory inference \citep{gayoso2024deep}, among others \citep{Gayoso2022}.
 Additionally, Generative Adversarial Networks (GANs) have also been proposed, both for generating realistic cell populations (scGAN; \citep{marouf2020realistic}) and for inferring cellular trajectories \citep{reiman2021pseudocell}.
 Recently, diffusion-based models have also been adopted for single-cell gene expression \citep{luo2024scdiffusion}.
 An interesting research line was proposed in \citep{palma2025multi} that combines scVI with a flow matching model in the latent space (CFGen).

 However, two key challenges limit existing methods.
 First, they often require a fixed ordering of genes or operate on a restricted subset of highly variable genes (HGVs).
 This assumption directly clashes with the biological reality that gene expression profiles are \textbf{exchangeable} sets, where the order of genes carries no meaning.
+Beyond exchangeability itself, fixed-order architectures tie each input dimension to a specific gene, so the gene vocabulary cannot vary across tissues or species without retraining or surgical weight permutation.
+A permutation-invariant design that identifies genes through embedding indices rather than input positions removes this restriction by construction.
 Second, approaches based on GANs inherit well-known training instabilities and risks of mode collapse.
 These limitations make current models inflexible, difficult to scale, and unable to properly handle the unordered nature of single-cell data.